codeswitching/openet/README.md

 2. One user-defined polygon -> `getOpenET_polygon()`
 3. Many user-defined polygons -> `getOpenET_multipolygon()`

 OpenET's built-in fields are the most convenient to use because you only need to know the field id's, which can be determined from the web app.
-However, the boundaries might not match up with exactly the area you want, and only monthly data is available from this endpoint.
+However, the boundaries might not match up with exactly the area you want.
 Or you may be interested in a natural area such as a forest or floodplain where there are no defined fields.
-In these cases, you must use one of the polygon functions.
+Moreover, only monthly data is available from this endpoint, not daily.
+In all these cases, you must use one of the polygon functions.

 If your area can be contained within a single polygon, the `getOpenET_polygon()` function is the next best option.
 It is easy to copy-paste the coordinates of a user-defined polygon into R using the Draw Custom Area feature of the OpenET web app.

-The least convenient option is `getOpenET_multipolygon()` because you must create a Google Earth Engine account, upload a shapefile, share the shapefile with OpenET's API, and then pass the shapefile's asset ID to the function.
+The most powerful but least convenient option is `getOpenET_multipolygon()`, in which you can upload your own custom shapefiles containing multiple polygons.
+However, you must first create a Google Earth Engine account, upload a shapefile to GEE, share the shapefile with OpenET's API, and then pass the shapefile's asset ID to the function.
 Still, with a bit of effort this is not too difficult by following the [instructions](https://open-et.github.io/docs/build/html/ras_timeseries.html#raster-timeseries-multipolygon) on the API documentation for the raster/multipolygon endpoint.
 Because this data can be quite large, the function does not return the data directly as a data frame like the other two.
 It instead returns a url that can be used to download a .csv file, either through your browser or within R.

 Finally, there is a `getOpenET_quota()` function which will provide the expiration date and quota limits for your API key.
 This is useful for testing that your key is valid and working.